jaspector

 New construction, additions, remodels, deck installation, window replacement, HVAC work, plumbing modifications, re-roofing, demolition, moving structures; electrical, plumbing, mechanical work generally requires permit

-Typical processing time is Re-roofs and most mechanical permits same day over-the-counter; single-family dwelling plan review typically 7-14 days; commercial projects longer.
+Building permit processing times in Coeur d'Alene, ID typically run Re-roofs and most mechanical permits same day over-the-counter; single-family dwelling plan review typically 7-14 days; commercial projects longer.
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Coeur d'Alene, ID.
 The following work is generally exempt: One-story detached accessory structures used as tool/storage sheds where floor area does not exceed 200 sq ft; Fences under 6 feet high; Retaining walls under 4 feet high; Interior finishing work: painting, carpeting, tiling, papering; Minor electrical repairs and maintenance such as replacement of lamps.
+When in doubt, confirm with the local building department before starting work.